Teddy Blueger: Vegas Golden Knights

 Bļugers was traded to the Vegas Golden Knights on 1 March 2023, in exchange for a third-round pick in 2024 and prospect Peter DiLiberatore.
 He made an immediate impact to the Golden Knights fourth line, scoring four points through his first eight games.
 However, he would only add two more points over his next 10 games to end the regular season with six points.
 When the Golden Knights faced off against the Dallas Stars in the Western Conference finals of the 2023 Stanley Cup playoffs, Bļugers scored his first goal of the postseason in Game 1.
 He finished the postseason with two points over six games as the Golden Knights won their first Stanley Cup in franchise history.
 Although his name was not immediately eligible to be placed on the Stanley Cup, the Golden Knights petitioned for his name to be added.

 Vancouver Canucks

 On 1 July 2023, Bļugers left the Golden Knights as a free agent and was signed to a one-year, $1.9 million deal with the Vancouver Canucks for the 2023–24 season.
 While with the Canucks, Bļugers tallied his 100th career NHL point on 24 November, against the Seattle Kraken.
-On June 26, 2024, Bļugers agreed to terms on a two-year contract with the Canucks worth $1.8 million in average annual value.
+On 26 June 2024, Bļugers agreed to terms on a two-year contract with the Canucks worth $1.8 million in average annual value.

+Toronto Maple Leafs

+On 1 July 2026, Bļugers signed a two-year, $5 million contract with the Toronto Maple Leafs.